Hofer's metric in compact Lie groups: Hofer's metric on compact Lie groups

 \begin{rem}[One-sided norms] For fixed $0\ne \lambda\in \k$, and $v\in \k$, consider the function

 Note that by the $\Ad$-invariance of the norm, this can be also computed as

 When $\lambda$ is non-zero on each simple-summand of $\k$ (in particular if $\lambda$ is regular), then $0$ is in the interior of its closed convex hull (see Remark \ref{onesided} below).
 Therefore this is a Finlser norm, in fact it is our one-sided Hofer norm of Remark \ref{otrasnorm}.
-In the context of the group of Hamiltonian symplectomorphisms, these norms were studied in several papers; in particular see \cite{md} where the name \textit{one-sided} was used.
-This norm is positively homogeneous, but if there is a Weyl group element $w$ such that $w.\lambda=-\lambda$ then it is homogeneous.
-Note by replacing $\lambda$ with minus $\lambda$, we can also obtain $\|v\|_{\O_\lambda}^-=-\min_{k\in K}\langle \Ad_k v ,\lambda\rangle$. \end{rem}
+In the context of the group of Hamiltonian symplectomorphisms, these norms appear in \cite{md} where the name \textit{one-sided} was used. \end{rem}